Reichen Lehmkuhl: After The Amazing Race

-Lehmkuhl had a cameo in an episode of Frasier in September 2003 as "Impossibly Handsome Man" followed by a cameo on "The Drew Carey Show."
+Lehmkuhl had a cameo in an episode of Frasier in September 2003 as "Impossibly Handsome Man" followed by a cameo on The Drew Carey Show.

 Lehmkuhl hosted The Reichen Show on Q Television Network until Q Television ceased operations in May 2006.
 His autobiography Here's What We'll Say, about his time in the Air Force under the military's official "Don't ask, don't tell" policy, was released by Carroll and Graf on October 28, 2006.
-The New York Post reported in November 2010 that the book had been adapted into a screenplay.

 He published a beefcake calendar for several years and has appeared on sitcoms, soap operas, and other reality television shows.

 On May 1, 2007, the LGBT-interest television network here! announced that Lehmkuhl had joined the cast for the third season of its original gothic soap opera, Dante's Cove.
 He plays the role of Trevor, originally described as "a business school graduate who comes to Dante's Cove looking to find himself."

 Lehmkuhl starred in My Big Gay Italian Wedding, an off-Broadway production from its opening May 5, 2010, in New York City to July 24, 2010.
 A percentage of ticket sales promoted legalization of same-sex marriages in the US through Broadway Impact.

 LGBT-interest network Logo announced on June 3, 2010, that Lehmkuhl and boyfriend, model Rodiney Santiago had joined the cast of Logo's reality series, The A-List: New York.
 The series was cancelled after two seasons.
 Since the airing, Lehmkuhl and Santiago are no longer a couple.

 He released an album, Up to the Sky, in 2010.
 He also founded a company LeaseLock.com.